Personal Details about Ashleigh Langhein Letley

-My name is Ashleigh Letley, my maiden name is Langhein, and my friends call me Ash.
-I was born in 1985, which is the year the Titanic was rediscovered and is also a Bowling for Soup song.
+I am Ashleigh Langhein Letley, but my friends call me Ash.
+I was born in 1985.
+The rediscovery of the Titanic happened in this year and it is also the name of a Bowling for Soup song.

-My ancestors moved to South Africa from Germany in 1858, and Carsten Langhein was one of the founders of the Baptist Church in the Eastern Cape.
+My ancestors moved to South Africa from Germany in 1858.
+Carsten Langhein was one of the founders of the Baptist Church in the Eastern Cape.
 As a result, the line of Langhein’s down to me have all been involved in the Baptist Church in some way or form.

 I was born in Queenstown, in the Eastern Cape of South Africa, where I spent the first 18 years of my life.
-I attended Balmoral Girls’ Primary School and Queenstown Girls’ High School, where I graduated in 2003.
+I attended Balmoral Girls’ Primary School and Queenstown Girls’ High School.
+I finished Grade 12 in 2003.

 2010 – was the year my father, Andrew, passed away from liver cancer.
 It was a tough year, as it was also the year I finished studying.

 2011 – I started as a Junior Programmer at Ouch! a touch of technology.
 I learned a great deal while working there, and made 2 close friends.

 2014 – I left the corporate work world to help my husband in his business and focus more on writing, blogging, and homemaking.
 This is an area of my I needed to focus on for a while.
 It is also the year I fell pregnant!

 2015 – Our son was born on 9 April 2015.
 We named him Andrew Letley.
 You can read about my birth experience with Andrew over here.
 I also fell pregnant with our second child towards the end of the year.

 2016 – After a job offer from my previous place of employment, and following a long prayer session, discussions with my husband and many of my close friends, I decided to go back to the corporate work world… on the condition, I could work from home most of the time.

 2016 – Our daughter Brynn Lenya Letley was born on 2 August 2016.
 You can read about my birth experience with Brynn over here.